roberto-casale/RadPanc-clinical-radiomics-based-models/README.md

 - sksurv
 - warnings

 Jupyter Notebook needs to be installed.

+The Python functions used for feature selection, model training, and model evaluation are available in the file RadPanc_functions.ipynb

 ### CITATION
 If you use this results of this code in your work, please cite it as: